 Students are responsible for paying a one-time membership fee to Phi Theta Kappa's national headquarters.
-PTK eligible students can apply for a \$75 scholarship to pay this fee through the HCC
+PTK eligible students can apply for a \$75 scholarship to pay this fee through the HCC Honors Program.

-Honors Program.
 PTK members are eligible to wear the Phi Theta Kappa gold stole and tassel at commencement.
 PTK also offers transfer scholarship opportunities and resumé building resources.

 For further information, please review the Phi Theta Kappa website (www.ptk.org).
-After reviewing the website, feel free to contact Adina Giannelli, faculty advisor, and Liz Golen, Student Engagement Coordinator.
+After reviewing the website, feel free to contact Alexis Roach, Student Engagement Coordinator.
 NOTE: Phi Theta Kappa is NOT the same as the HCC Honors Program.